hchtr/atay/README.md

 ## Getting Started

 ### Clone
 This project uses Git submodules for dependencies.
-To clone the repository and fetch SDL, use:
+To clone the repository, use:

 ```bash
 git clone --recursive git@github.com:hchtr/atay.git